somedatapacket/docs.humio.com/content/sending_logs_to_humio/transport/http_api.md

 ```

 The above example sends 4 accesslog lines to Humio. the parser is specified using the `type` field and is set to `accesslog`.
-The parser accesslog should be specified in the dataspace.
+The parser accesslog should be specified in the repository.
 See [parsing](/sending_logs_to_humio/parsers/parsing/) for details.
 The `fields` section is used to specify fields that should be added to each of the events when they are parsed.
 In the example all the accesslog events will get a host field telling the events came from webhost1.
 It is possible to send events of different types in the same request.
 That is done by adding a new element to the outer array in the example above.
 Tags can be specified in the parser pointed to by the `type` field